nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * `delete_session n/John Lee i/1`: Deletes the 1st tuition session in John's tuition session list

 **General**
+  * `help`: Opens a panel, explaining how to access the help page
+  * `clear`: Clears all entries from the TutorBuddy application
   * `exit`: Exits the application

 6. Refer to the [Features](#features) below for details of each command.